renovatebot/renovate/docs/development/zod.md

 Renovate should _not_ assume a field is always present.
 Such assumptions may lead to run-time errors when a field turns out to be missing.
-For example: if Renovate assumes a _optional_ field from a public registry will always be used, it may run into trouble when a self-hosted implementation does not use this field.
+For example: if Renovate assumes an _optional_ field from a public registry will always be used, it may run into trouble when a self-hosted implementation does not use this field.

 ## When and where to use Zod